Saturday, 24 December 2022

 Zoom in and you can see some people walking through the snow

-It was beautiful out on the water, but the weather was threatening to deteriorate so our expedition leader, Howard decided to take advantage of our small island of calm weather and do the polar plunge.
+It was beautiful out on the water, but the weather was threatening to deteriorate so our expedition leader, Howard decided to take advantage of our small island of calm weather and invite passengers to take a. polar plunge.
 Of course Lindsay and I lined up for that!
 It was freezing and the launching pad which was basically a floating pad, was difficult to get back onto – I (and some others) had to be hauled out and in the process I sustained some injuries to my ribs.
 We were handed a shot of vodka as soon as we got back on board and then we hustled back to our cabin for a hot shower.
 We felt chilled to the bone!

-After lunch we cruised on to Hydruga Rocks.
+After lunch we cruised on to Hydrurga Rocks.
 The weather was pretty awful with an increasing swell and snow but a few brave souls went out in zodiacs to experience it – not us!

 No comments: